To Stretch or to Squeeze?

 I’ll tell you this.
 It is NOT stretching.

-There is this book.
-You know, the things people read sometimes?
-They have these things called pages.
-It is a good book.
-It is an informative book.
-This book is called Body by Science.There is a key concept in Body by Science.
+There is a great book called Body by Science.There is a key concept in Body by Science.
 It is the fact that strength training provides a strong cardiovascular stimulus.
 How is this you may ask?
-Well you see, every time a muscle contracts, it increases the blood flow to the heart.
+Every time a muscle contracts, it increases the blood flow to the heart.
 This is because every time a muscle contracts, it squeezes the veins briefly which accelerates the speed of blood flow.
 Think about your heart itself.
 It is a muscle.
 It pumps blood.
 How?
 Through repeated contractions.
 These contractions of the heart itself are enhanced by strong contractions throughout the entire body.

 “With strength training, you’re able to perform a type of exercise that enhances your coronary artery blood flow while simultaneously decreasing the amount of resistance against which your heart has to pump.”
 (McGuff, Little 113)